dev-academy-programme/student-prep/handbook/yellow-flags.md

 ### Getting asked to leave
-It's not our goal to kick people out of the program.
+It's not our goal to kick people out of the programme.
 It _is_ our goal to identify people who will not thrive at Dev Academy.
 We take the decision to ask a student to leave seriously, and we do so after considerable thought.
 Having one yellow flag emerge during the course of Foundations is NOT a deal-breaker in and of itself, but showing a combination or repeatedly demonstrating any of these indicators is a problem.